Nonlinear Lebesgue spaces: Curves and geometry: Main results

 \begin{remark}[On the definition of pushforwards for equivalence classes] The pushforward of an equivalence class by a mapping is meant as the equivalence class of the composition of the given mapping with a compatible representative of the input equivalence class. \end{remark}

 \begin{remark}[On relaxing the finiteness assumption on $d_N$] The conclusion of \cref{th:charact_ac_curves} holds when $d_N$ is not assumed finite (see \cref{assum:minimal} for the assumption on $d_N$) by assuming that $h$ is constant equal to some $z_0\in N$.
 In that case, we can define the open set, hence Borel set, $N_0\coloneqq\{y\in N: d_N(z_0,y)<\infty\}$ in $N$ on which $d_N$ is finite.
-Then, any mapping in $\Lph(M,N)$ takes its values $\lebesgue\otimes \mu_M$-a.e.~in $N_0$ and $\Lph(M,N)$ can be identified with $\Lph(M,N_0)$.
+Then, any mapping in $\Lph(M,N)$ takes its values $\mu_M$-a.e.~in $N_0$ and $\Lph(M,N)$ can be identified with $\Lph(M,N_0)$.
 Hence, when $h$ is constant, the extension to the case where $d_N$ might take infinite values reduces to \cref{th:charact_ac_curves} by replacing $N$ with $N_0$. \end{remark}

-\begin{proof} The proof follows the same approach as \cite[Theorems 4 and 5]{lisini2007characterization}, which consists in using piecewise constant approximations of absolutely continuous curves to prove inequalities and propagate the results to absolutely continuous curves by passing to the limit.
+\begin{proof} The proof follows the same approach used in \cite[Theorems 4 and 5]{lisini2007characterization} for Wasserstein spaces, which consists in using piecewise constant approximations of absolutely continuous curves to prove inequalities and propagate the results to absolutely continuous curves by passing to the limit.

 Let $h\in \cLs(M,N)$, $p\in (1,\infty)$.

 \textit{Step 1: Reduction to the case where $N$ is separable.} Let us first reduce the proof to the case where $N$ is separable.
 Indeed, when $c\in \mathcal{AC}^p(I,\Lph(M,N))$, the set $N_0\coloneqq \overline{\cup_{t\in \mathbb{Q}\cap I}c(t)(M)}$ is separable as the closure of the countable union of separable sets.
 Then, since $c$ is continuous, we have for all $t\in I$ that $c(t)= \lim_{s\to t,s\in \mathbb{Q}\cap I} c(s)$ in $\Lph(M,N)$, hence, up to the extraction of a subsequence, $c(t)(x) = \lim_{s\to t, s\in \mathbb{Q}\cap I} c(s)(x)$ in $N$ for $\mu_M$-a.e.~$x\in M$, that is, $c(t)(x)\in N_0$ for $\mu_M$-a.e.~$x\in M$.
 Thus, we can replace $N$ with $N_0$ in the rest of the proof, so that $\cL(M,N) = \cLs(M,N)$.